 The tobacco epidemic is normally called a “non-communicable” disease, because it is not contagious and isn’t passed from one person to another.
 Some experts, however, have pointed out a major similarity with malaria, AIDS and other communicable diseases because like these health epidemics, it also has a vector.
 But unlike these diseases, the tobacco vector is not a mosquito or a snail — but rather the powerful multinational tobacco industry.
 Unlike mosquitos, the tobacco industry is smart, rich, and bent on increasing its reach (and its revenue).

-The tobacco industry has shown time and again its willingness to use all legal (and often illegal) methods to stop efforts to control tobacco, open up new markets and addict new generations of customers.
+The tobacco industry has shown time and again its willingness to use any methods necessary to stop efforts to control tobacco, to open up new markets and to addict new generations of customers.
 A comprehensive strategy to end the tobacco epidemic in our lifetime must include monitoring industry efforts such as marketing, lobbying, smuggling, generating misleading science, and corrupting government officials.

 Article 5.3 of the WHO Framework Convention on Tobacco Control obligates national governments to keep the tobacco industry from interfering in the process of regulating tobacco.
 Unfortunately, it is not as easy as it sounds, and history has shown that if the industry is precluded from participating openly, they will use graft and backdoor politics to influence decision makers in the shadows.